 Gear rental: Available for the season at a cost of $75 rental for a complete set, or $50 rental for either classic or skate gear.
 We will begin handing out rental gear in late November.
 (If using some of your gear and some of ours please plan for compatibility – our gear is NNN).

 NEW for this year.
 With a full comp/rec team the Prep Team will resume meeting at front of the golf course on the north side of the Glacier Nordic Shop by the parking lot.
 On classic days, we will wax there.
 Please come ahead of time to wax or arrive waxed for the day!
 Also there will be no van service for Prep as the comp/rec kids will need all the spots.
 Please carpool!!!
 This is what we used to do for this group.
 Skis & gear can be stored in your classroom or the office or Ms. Holt’s room.
 Contact Coach Cameron for carpool ideas

 NOTE: We encourage kids to attend as many days as possible, but we realize they may not be able to make all practice days due to other obligations.
 Like any sport – kids progress faster the more time they put in!

 TO REGISTER: You can now REGISTER ONLINE or Print and send us the GNST Registration Form 2017-18 and tuition fee.
 Whichever way you register, please print and send/bring us the completed Health History Form by the first practice (If you completed the health history for summer we do not need a new one unless there are changes we should know about).

 Prep Team Gear List

-For dryland please bring a pair of poles that are armpit length or slightly shorter – we will have some loaner poles for dryland.
+For dryland please bring a pair of poles that are slightly shorter than armpit length – we will have some loaner poles for dryland.

 Skate skis, skate poles and combi or dedicated skate boots.
 Classic skis, poles and combi or dedicated classic boots – Classic skis should be sized and dedicated to classic skiing (no waxless or combis).
 Water belt or pack and water bottle.
 Basic kick waxes.